mminchev/messenger-bot/README.md

 `opts` - Object

-* `token` - String: Your Page Access Token, found in your App settings.
+* `tokens` - Object: Map of Page IDs and Page Access Tokens, found in your App settings.
 Required.
 * `verify` - String: A verification token for the first-time setup of your webhook.
 Optional, but will be required by Facebook when you first set up your webhook.
 * `app_secret` - String: Your App Secret token used for message integrity check.
 If specified, every POST request  will be tested for spoofing.
 Optional.